Last Updated August, 2022

 Cappadocia Weather in January

 Cappadocia is a fantastic destination all year around.
-But Cappadocia in January is a truly unique place for those who like real magical winter!
+But Cappadocia in January is a truly unique place for those who like astonishing, a bit otherworldly winter!

 January is that month when it snows often (although it also rains), sometimes to the point of knee-deep.
 At the same time, there are often days when the snow melts quickly and it gets pretty warm during the day (up to +10°C degrees).